Kenai Peninsula College - Kenai River Campus - Security and Fire Safety Report

-For a complete listing of all campus security policies pertaining to the Kenai Peninsula College - Kenai River campus, see the 2012 Campus Security and Fire Safety Report.
+For a complete listing of all campus security policies pertaining to the Kenai Peninsula College - Kenai River campus, see the 2015 Campus Security and Fire Safety Report.
 Following is a partial compilation of campus safety policies, procedures, and programs in place at the Kenai Peninsula College - Kenai River campus.

 REPORTING A CRIME

-Timely warnings are issued to the Kenai Peninsula College - Kenai River campus when a serious crime is reported to a campus security authority and is considered to represent a serious or continuing threat to students and employees.
+Timely warnings are issued to the Kenai Peninsula College - Kenai River campus when a Clery crime that occurs within our Clery geography is reported to a campus security authority and is considered to represent a serious or continuing threat to students and employees.
+A timely warning may also be issued for other non-Clery crimes that occur within or near campus when they have the potential to be a serious or continuing threat to students and employees.
 The College Director is responsible for coordinating the response.
-Timely warnings may be communicated via email, broadcasts over campus telephones, the Kenai Peninsula College (KPC) Class Cancellation Line, the KPC Facebook fan page, posted signs and/or the KPC website.
+Timely warnings may be communicated through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone or email; via UAA email; broadcasts over campus telephones; the Kenai Peninsula College (KPC) Class Cancellation Line; the KPC Facebok fan page; posted signs; and/or the KPC website.
+Registered students and current employees are automatically enrolled in UA Alerts.
+To update your contact information in UA ALerts, to to www.uaalert.alaska.edu.
 Anyone with information warranting a timely warning should report the circumstances to the College Director by phoning 262-0315 or visiting Room 152 in the McLane Building.
-In the evening hours, the Evening Coordinator should be notified.
-The Evening Coordinator may be notified by calling 262-0346 or visiting Room 139 in the McLane Building.
+Residence Life staff may be contacted by calling 262-0256 during business hours or 262-0257 during non-business hours.

 In the event that a building needs to be evacuated, the occupants will be directed to the emergency assembly area.
 The IMT may provide information regarding where events scheduled for that building have been relocated.
 In the event that the entire Kenai Peninsula College - Kenai River campus needs to be evacuated, the IMT may indicate the campus is closed.
+In the event of a campus-wide evacuation, on campus residents would be asked to stay with relatives or friends that live in or around Soldotna.
+If on campus residents do not have local relatives or friends off campus, University Housing will coordinate alternative housing for on campus residents.
 In the event of an emergency, the IMT may ask everyone to shelter-in-place.

 The Kenai Peninsula College - Kenai River campus plans annual fire evacuation drills in the autumn and lockdown drills during the winter.
 In coordination with one of these drills, the Kenai Peninsula College - Kenai River campus will send an email to the campus community that contains a link to the Kenai Peninsula College - Kenai River campus emergency plans.
 Summaries of the emergency plans are also handed out annually to students and employees during these drills.
 In addition, summaries of the emergency plans are posted in each classroom.
 The Director of Student Services at the Kenai Peninsula College - Kenai River campus maintains a description of each drill at the Kenai Peninsula College - Kenai River campus, including the date and time of each exercise and whether it was announced or unannounced.